Devisjs/devis/README.md

 In its simplest form, the Microservices design approach refers to a decoupled federation of services, with independent modifications for each, and defined communication standards.
 A decomposition of the global application into independent scenario-based services is a better long-term approach for large-scale applications.

 A Microservice is an autonomous work unit that can perform a task without interfering with other parts of the system, similar to a workstation in a company.
-This has a number of advantages that can be used in favor of the engineering team to help scaler a company's systems.
+This has a number of advantages that can be used in favor of the engineering team to help scale a company's systems.

-Today, hundreds of systems are built using Microservices oriented architectures which led the company Wakanda to integrate Node.js into its development interface and offer the necessary tools to developers to build fast and powerful Microservices.
+Today, hundreds of systems are built using Microservices oriented architectures which led the company Wakanda to integrate Node.js into its development interface and offer the necessary tools to build fast and powerful Microservices.

 Microservices must meet the following criteria: